alelledo/Sentiment-Analysis/README.md

 # thesis
 Master thesis

-Studyin the effect of Twitter's unstructured data on NFTs
+Studying the effect of Twitter's unstructured data on NFTs